pheianox/dirty-calf/README.md

 # Dirty Calf

-I'm super dirty calf and my job is to shorten your ugly CSS classes.
+I'm a super dirty calf and my job is to poop short CSS classes for you project.

 I can reduce your **_CSS bundle size_** by 40-70%.